The Pattern of Departure

 Addiction: Hallucinogens and Other Escape Vehicles → When dissociation becomes a habitual mental state, substances and behaviors that facilitate departure become compelling.
 Hallucinogens, online worlds, geographic wandering, extreme spiritual practices—these aren’t just ways to cope with trauma.
 They actively maintain the flight response, keeping the system organized around departure.
 The addiction facilitates the continuance of the trauma response itself.

-This is crucial: the addiction isn't merely caused by trauma or even just a symptom of it.
-The addiction participates in maintaining the entire system in a state of perpetual flight.
-It's a feedback loop, a self-reinforcing pattern that becomes increasingly stable over time.
-In ecological dynamics terms, it's an attractor state—a configuration that the system returns to again and again because all the constraints in the environment and within the person guide behavior toward this pattern.
+The addiction isn’t merely caused by trauma or even just a symptom of it.
+The addiction participates in maintaining the entire system in a state of perpetual flight—a self-reinforcing pattern that becomes increasingly stable over time.
+The system returns to this configuration again and again because all the constraints in the environment and within the person guide behavior toward this pattern.

 Recognizing Elsewhere Addictions in Professional Settings

-Hallucinogenic Substance Use: LSD, psilocybin, DMT, ayahuasca, and other consciousness-altering substances.
-These may be framed as spiritual exploration or personal growth work, and indeed they sometimes serve that purpose.
-But when use becomes compulsive or when the person seems unable to remain in ordinary consciousness, when there's an urgency to "get out" of normal awareness, we're seeing the flight response in action.
+Hallucinogenic substance use—LSD, psilocybin, DMT, ayahuasca, and other consciousness-altering substances—may be framed as spiritual exploration or personal growth work, and indeed they sometimes serve that purpose.
+But when use becomes compulsive or when the person seems unable to remain in ordinary consciousness, when there’s an urgency to “get out” of normal awareness, we’re seeing the flight response in action.

-Online and Virtual Worlds: Gaming, social media immersion, virtual reality, and other digital escapes.
-The person may spend excessive hours in online environments, often to the detriment of physical health, relationships, and responsibilities.
-They're more present to the virtual than to the actual.
+Online and virtual worlds present another form.
+Gaming, social media immersion, virtual reality, and other digital escapes can consume excessive hours, often to the detriment of physical health, relationships, and responsibilities.
+The person becomes more present to the virtual than to the actual.

-Geographic Wandering: Compulsive travel, inability to settle, serial relocation.
-This can look like adventurousness or "having the travel bug," but underneath may be a flight from self and relationship.
+Geographic wandering—compulsive travel, inability to settle, serial relocation—can look like adventurousness or “having the travel bug,” but underneath may be flight from self and relationship.
 The person is always planning the next departure, rarely fully arriving anywhere.

-Extreme Spiritual Seeking: Constant movement between practices, teachers, and traditions.
-A kind of spiritual tourism that prevents deep engagement with any single path.
+Extreme spiritual seeking manifests as constant movement between practices, teachers, and traditions.
+A kind of spiritual tourism prevents deep engagement with any single path.
 The seeking itself becomes the escape.

-Intellectual Dissociation: Living entirely "in the head," abstract theorizing, excessive analysis that prevents embodied experience and emotional connection.
+Intellectual dissociation means living entirely “in the head,” abstract theorizing, excessive analysis that prevents embodied experience and emotional connection.

 Key indicators that you’re seeing an elsewhere pattern rather than healthy exploration or engagement: